Happel's question, Han's conjecture and $\tau$-Hochschild (co)homology: -Hochschild (co)homology

 \begin{lemm} For all $n\geq 1$, there is an inclusion and a surjection \end{lemm} \begin{proof} The surjection gives

 For Hochschild homology the surjection is

 \end{proof}

-\begin{rema} In general the dimensions of the $\tau$-Hochschild cohomology (resp. homology) spaces of an algebra are strictly greater than the dimensions of the respective Hochschild cohomology (resp. homology) spaces, see Appendix \ref{rad^2=0}. \end{rema}
+\begin{rema} In general the dimensions of the $\tau$-Hochschild cohomology (resp. homology) spaces of an algebra are strictly greater than the dimensions of the respective Hochschild cohomology (resp. homology) spaces, see Section \ref{rad^2=0}. \end{rema}

 Let $A$ be an algebra and $M$, $N$ be left $A$-modules.
 The next lemma is a consequence of the following canonical isomorphisms of vector spaces

 \begin{lemm} For $n\geq 1$ we have

 \end{lemm} \begin{proof} We have \begin{itemize} \item $\HH^n_\tau(\Lambda,X) = \DD\Hom_{\Lambda - \Lambda}(X, \tau_n \Lambda)= \DD \tau_n \Lambda\otimes_{\Lambda-\Lambda} X$ \item $\tauhhX = \Hom_{\Lambda - \Lambda}(\DD X, \tau_n \Lambda)=\Hom_{\Lambda-\Lambda}( \DD \tau_n \Lambda, \DD\DD X).$ \end{itemize} \end{proof}